cianaellington-data/homelessness-analysis/README.md

 # Homelessness Data Analysis Project (2018)
 **Analyzing U.S. homelessness patterns in 2018 to identify youth hotspots and effective shelter strategies.**

+TL;DR / Summary
-This project examines U.S. homelessness data from 2018, focusing on:
+This project analyzes U.S. homelessness in 2018, focusing on:

-- Unaccompanied homeless youth under 18
+Unaccompanied youth under 18 – identifying CoCs with the highest youth homelessness.

-- Overall homelessness by state
-- Regions with strong shelter coverage (low unsheltered rates)
+State-level populations – highlighting states with the largest overall homeless counts.

+Effective shelter systems – pinpointing locations with very low unsheltered rates (<2%).

+Key Insights:

+California (~129,972) and New York (~91,897) account for the majority of national homelessness.

+Some counties, like Springfield/Hampden, MA, maintain <2% unsheltered rates, showing the impact of coordinated shelter programs.

+Youth homelessness is concentrated in a few urban CoCs, suggesting that targeted interventions could have a high impact.

+Technical Stack:
+SQL (BigQuery), Tableau, Excel, Google Sheets, GitHub

 🔍 **Featured Insight:** Some regions with large homeless populations maintain unsheltered rates below 2%, highlighting the impact of coordinated shelter services.